oceanprotocol-archive/OEPs/6/README.md

 ![Typical Workflow](imgs/typicalWorkflow.png)

-Usually, we use workflows in our development process such as Extract, Transform, Load (ETL), also in testing we can use a workflow in order to orchestrate automated testing, and one of the most complex workflows coming from Bioinformatics and genomics workflows.
+Usually, we use workflows in our development process such as Extract, Transform, Load (ETL), also in testing we can use a workflow in order to orchestrate automated testing, moreover one of the most complex workflows coming from Bioinformatics and genomics workflows.
 The following table shows different workflow management systems (WMS) and summarize main points for each workflow:

 ***Open Source WMS***